 Moscow is a city in northern Idaho, situated along the Washington/Idaho border.
+Moscow is the county seat and largest city in Latah County.
 Moscow is the home of the University of Idaho, the land grant institution and primary research university for the state, as well as the home of New Saint Andrews College.
 Eight miles west is Pullman, Washington, home of Washington State University, also a land grant institution.

 Moscow is the principal city in the Moscow, Idaho, Micropolitan Statistical Area (McrSA), which includes Latah County.
-The City contains over 60 percent of the County's population, and while the University of Idaho is the dominant employer in Moscow, the City also serves as an agricultural and commercial hub for the Palouse region.
+The City contains over 60 percent of the County's population and while the University of Idaho is the dominant employer in Moscow, the City also serves as an agricultural and commercial hub for the Palouse region.
 Moscow leads all cities in the Micropolitan Statistical Area (McrSA) in most measures of economic power, including population, income, employment, bank deposits, assessed valuation, office space, and college enrollment.

-The 2017 population of the City was estimated at 25,322 (2016 U.S. Census est.), which places it as the 12th largest city in Idaho.
+The 2017 population of the City was estimated at 25,146 (2017 U.S. Census est.), which places it as the 13th largest city in Idaho.
 The unemployment rate (not seasonally adjusted) for Latah County for September 2017 was 2.1 percent.